Let insects spark curiosity and critical thinking in your classroom!

 What would a bug look like if it were perfectly adapted to camouflage with your schoolyard habitat?
 In this fun and creative program students will practice their observation skills on bugs from around the world that are experts in the art of camouflage, discussing how these traits help them to survive.
 The adventure wraps up with a chance to design an insect, a brand new species, using leaves and other natural elements from around your school to inspire its camouflage.

 What kind of inventions can we come up with if we use the bugs around us for inspiration?
 During each visit students will observe Bug Ambassadors and participate in engineering challenges to prototype an invention inspired by that animal.

 Standards: “Use materials to design a solution to a human problem by mimicking plant and animal structures and functions that help them survive, grow and meet their needs” (NGSS: 1-LS1-1)

-This program features two visits to the classroom: one lead by the Weed District to explore structure and function of native plants that aid in pollination and one by the Missoula Insectarium to investigate the structures of insect pollinators that aid in the distribution of pollen.
-The program culminates in a field trip to a local open space area with both organizations to observe insects and plants in their native habitats.
-The emphasis of Powerful Pollinators is less about identifying specific species and more about helping students develop the ability to observe, make connections, ask questions and argue from evidence, all in the context of pollination.
+Our Powerful Pollinators program offers area second graders the opportunity to interact with live Bug Ambassadors and investigate the structures of insect pollinators that aid in the distribution of pollen.
+The emphasis is less about identifying specific species and more about helping students develop the ability to observe, make connections, ask questions and argue from evidence, all in the context of pollination.